daley-mottley/medical-calculator/project-plan/LOGS.md

 ### Started Sidebar Mobile Close-on-Navigation Feature
 - **Issue**: Sidebar should close automatically on mobile when a navigation option is chosen for better UX.
 - **Resolution**: Created branch `feature/sidebar-mobile-close-on-nav`.
 Updated Sidebar and NavLinks components to close the sidebar on navigation.
 Updated project plan files (TASKS.md, LOGS.md).

+## 2025-06-10
+### Improved Calculator Input Field Outlines
+- **Issue**: Some calculator input fields did not have a visible outline, reducing user-friendliness and accessibility.
+- **Resolution**: Updated the shared Input component to use a more visible border and focus state with the medical primary color, improving clarity and accessibility across all calculator forms.
+This change enhances the user experience for medical professionals using the calculators.